apple patient

 PARIS FRANCE - NOV 5 2017: Detail of the new Apple iPhone X 10 smartphone iwith Mail Calendar Maps Clock Photos Weather apps

-The Photos app is fulfilling a wish that some users expressed at least five years ago.
-Starting with iOS 16, the "Hidden Album" section can be locked with your password or biometric features - duplicates will also be recognized from now on.
+The Photos app is fulfilling a request some users have expressed at least five years ago.
+Starting with iOS 16, the "Hidden Album" section can be locked with your password or biometrics—and duplicates will now also be recognized.

-In previous versions of iOS, marking a photo as "Hidden" simply removed it from the main camera roll and placed it in a separate area in the album list.
-However, this did not protect it from prying eyes.
-There is now an entire ecosystem of third-party "secret folder" apps that remedy this shortcoming and allow you to protect special images with Face ID or Touch ID.
-Competing manufacturers such as Samsung offer Secret Folder apps as standard apps to meet precisely this need.
-Apple has finally closed the functionality gap with iOS 16.
+In previous iOS versions, marking a photo as "Hidden" simply removed it from the main camera roll and placed it in a separate section of the albums list.
+However, this didn't protect it from prying eyes.
+There's now an entire ecosystem of third-party "secret folder" apps that address this shortcoming and allow you to protect special images with Face ID or Touch ID.
+Competing manufacturers like Samsung offer Secret Folder apps as default apps to meet precisely this need.
+Apple has finally closed this feature gap with iOS 16.

 Locked, hidden photos